rainliu/gosips/README.md

-gosip
+GoSIP
 =====
 SIP in Go

-The objective of gosip is to develop a Golang stack interface and implementation to the Session Initiation Protocol (SIP) that can be used independently or by higher level programming entities and environments.
+The objective of GoSIP is to develop a Golang stack interface and implementation to the Session Initiation Protocol (SIP) that can be used independently or by higher level programming entities and environments.